 Toxicity: The leaves and stems contain a toxic sap that can be harmful to pets, livestock, and humans if ingested.
 However, some insects, including the monarch butterfly, have evolved to tolerate and even use this toxin to their advantage.

-Deer and Rabbit: Deer and rabbits typically avoid milkweed because of its toxicity.
+Deer and Rabbit: Deer and rabbits typically avoid these plants because of their toxicity.

 Drought tolerance: Milkweeds are fairly drought-tolerant and are adaptable to various soil conditions, though they prefer well-drained soils.